4 Ways to Unlock Your Character’s Unique Voice

 These are the key elements that shape your character’s voice, and each will play a role as your story unfolds.
 For starters, your character’s actions encompass obvious things like their dialog, along with the choices they make throughout your plot.
 Meanwhile, their thoughts would be their inner monologue—how do they process the challenges they face?

 Of course, you’ll have an effect on your character’s voice too.
 In fact, the way you describe them is often where you’ll have the biggest influence on their voice.
-For example, if you show them shifting from side to side or fidgeting with their keys, they may come across as distracted or anxious.
-You might describe others as steely, dour, or stoic—all of which color your reader’s perception of that character.
+If you show them shifting from side to side or fidgeting with their keys, they may come across as distracted or anxious.
+Or, maybe you describe them as steely, dour, or stoic—all of which color your reader’s perception of that character.

 4 Tricks for Writing Unique Character Voices